 Frequently Asked Questions

-- Copies of birth certificates can be obtained from the Nebraska Health and Human Services located at 1033 "O" Street, Suite 130.
-Please be sure to contact them at 402-471-2871 for proper fees and office hours.
+- Copies of Nebraska birth certificates can be obtained from the Vital Records Office, a division of the Nebraska Department of Health and Human Services, located at 1033 "O" Street, Suite 130 (Gold's Galleria), Lincoln, NE.
+Inquiries can also be directed to (402)471-2871.

-- No, to get a copy of a divorce that took place in Lancaster County you will need to go to the Clerk of the District Court's office located in the Hall of Justice, 575 So.
-10th Street and their phone number is 402-441-7328.
+- No. To obtain a copy of a decree pertaining to a divorce that took place in Lancaster County, you will need to contact the Clerk of the District Court.
+This office is located in the Hall of Justice, 575 S. 10th Street, Lincoln, NE.
+The phone number is (402)441-7328.